jpontanares-ccn/CCN/docs/source/generalpolicies.rst

 - Equipment and Peripherals: Users must obtain consent from CCN Tech or Dr. Robert Welsh to add, change, and/or remove equipment in the control room or magnet room.
 USB flash drives must be properly scanned for viruses before connecting to console.
 - Mock Scanner: An MRI simulator or "mock scanner" that gives subjects a realistic sensory experience.
 Features a real table fitted with a wooden bore (no magnetic field or metal concerns).
 Includes Mo-Track software, and a dedicated laptop to play movies and recorded scanner noise.

+**Electronics and Machine Shop**
+Facilities for fabrication of specialized devices such as radio receiver coils, stimulation and response devices, holders and stabilizers for subjects, as needed by the users for quick and temporary solutions.

 **Testing Room:**
 The suite houses a private side room for scan-related testing and tasks.
 Each group is allowed 30 minutes of access to this room with any paid scan, at no additional charge.
 The testing room can be reserved on SIStat when you book your scan.